SMTP settings on Umbraco Cloud

 As Umbraco Cloud doesn't provide SMTP servers, this is something you will need to find hosting for elsewhere.
 There are multiple excellent services out there, here's a few we know work with Umbraco Cloud:

-- SendGrid - very simple and easy to setup
+- SendGrid - quick to setup

 - MailGun - mainly for developers, as it is a bit more on the technical side